MPH Student APE Stories

 Catherine’s Experience with the Bicycle Coalition

-For my Fieldwork Experience, I interned with the Bicycle Coalition of Greater Philadelphia, a non-profit organization dedicated to promoting bicycle safety through advocacy and education.
+For my Applied Practice Experience, I interned with the Bicycle Coalition of Greater Philadelphia, a non-profit organization dedicated to promoting bicycle safety through advocacy and education.
 I planned and implemented summer programming at the Lil’ Philly Safety Village, a highly interactive and colorful traffic park for kids ages 0-8 in Hunting Park.
 The Safety Village includes streets, intersections, pedestrian crossings, and bike lanes, but on a child-sized scale.
 It’s a great place for to children to engage in safe, playful learning about bicycle and pedestrian safety.
 Over the course of the summer, I connected with local Hunting Park community members and coordinated free bike rentals, learn to ride classes, and summer camp activities.
 The aim of this internship was to increase access to safe biking for children in the Hunting Park area, including access to free helmets and bike lights.
 I loved my time with the Bicycle Coalition, and learned a lot from my coworkers about the power of collaborative advocacy and the importance of community engagement.
-The Bicycle Coalition is committed to making our city healthier, safer, and more sustainable, and I’m so lucky I was able to play a small part in that during my Fieldwork.
+The Bicycle Coalition is committed to making our city healthier, safer, and more sustainable, and I’m so lucky I was able to play a small part in that.